 The Protecta is made from waterproof canvas to prevent the unit from holding water and starting rot.
 The canvas is hi-vis orange and banded with two stripes of reflective

 tape to ensure it is highly visible, even in low light situations.

-The Protecta can be used on trees with a diameter (DBH) between 100-160cm.
-Quick release straps enable the Protecta to be tightened for the smaller trees, and multiple Protectas can be used for trees larger than 160cm.
+The Protecta can be used on trees with a diameter (DBH) between 30-60cm.
+Quick release straps enable the Protecta to be tightened for the smaller trees, and multiple Protectas can be used for trees with a circumference larger than 200cm.

 Please call for bulk pricing, individual units can be ordered from Holm-Products here.